gkcng/vertex-deepspeed/examples/deepspeed-chat/README.md

-# Fine Tuning ChatGPT like Models
+# Fine Tuning ChatGPT-like Models

-DeepSpeed introduced a general system framework for enabling an end-to-end training experience for ChatGPT-like models, named [DeepSpeed Chat] (https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat).
+DeepSpeed introduced a general system framework for enabling an end-to-end training experience for ChatGPT-like models, named [DeepSpeed-Chat](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat).

-As a test to the Vertex-DeepSpeed container, this is a functional example executing a single fine tuning epoch with OPT-125m.
+As a test to the Vertex-DeepSpeed container, this is a functional example executing a single supervised fine tuning epoch with [OPT-125m](https://huggingface.co/facebook/opt-125m), hosted on HuggingFace.
 The training code is adopted from DeepSpeed-Chat's [Step-1 Supervised Fine Tuning](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat/training/step1_supervised_finetuning).

 ## What you should expect